BYLAWS OF THE CAMPUS SUSTAINABILITY FUND

 • Copies of all biennial reports issued by the CSF.

-Section 6.1 – SAF Reapplication
+Section 6.1 – SAF reapplication

-Section 6.2 - Funding from other Campus Entities
+Section 6.2 - Funding from other campus entities

 To the extent possible, the CSF will work to develop strategic partnerships with other groups on campus for funding and in-kind support.
-A Memorandum of Understanding between the CSF and the relevant campus entity providing additional funding will be developed to outline the nature of this relationship and any stipulations.
+A Memorandum of Understanding between the CSF and the relevant campus entity providing additional funding (e.g., STF) will be developed to outline the nature of this relationship and any stipulations.
 The outside funding and MOU must be approved by the Committee.

-Section 6.3 - Donations & Grants Received
+Section 6.3 - Donations and grants received

+Bylaws will be reviewed by the committee and CSF staff each year to maintain continued relevance.
 A two-thirds (2/3) majority vote by the voting members of the existing Committee may amend, create, or repeal portions of these bylaws, unless doing so would materially and adversely affect the mission of the CSF.